 A student may submit a formal grievance to the School if the outcome of the informal grievance process is unsatisfactory.
-A formal grievance contains a concise written statement, identifying the specific actions complained of, the persons perceived to be responsible for such actions, the harm to the grievant, and the information that the grievant believes are relevant to the grievance.
-The statement should also include the informal efforts taken to date to resolve the matter.
+A formal grievance contains a concise written statement, identifying:

+- 1. The specific actions complained about - 2.
+The person(s) perceived to be responsible for such actions - 3.
+The harm to the grievant - 4.
+The information that the grievant believes are relevant to the grievance - 5.
+The informal efforts taken to date to resolve the matter

 It is the responsibility of the grieving PA student to initiate any grievance within seven (7) calendar days of the informal grievance resolution.
 A delay in filing a grievance may constitute grounds for denial of the grievance.